Brexit: U.K. court rules parliament must be given a vote

 The U.K. High Court ruled that lawmakers should vote on whether the government can begin the formal Brexit process by triggering Article 50 of the EU treaty.

 Experts say parliament is unlikely to block Brexit outright.
-But the ruling could mean Brexit is delayed, and lawmakers may get a chance to influence what kind of deal the government negotiates with the EU.
+But the ruling could mean Brexit is delayed, particularly by opposition in the upper chamber -- the House of Lords.
+Lawmakers may get a chance to influence what kind of deal the government negotiates with the EU.

+The main opposition Labour Party has already said it won't try to block Brexit and instead will use the ruling to push for a Brexit "that works for Britain, putting jobs, living standards and the economy first."

 The ruling is a defeat for the government.
 Prime Minister Theresa May wanted to trigger Article 50 by the end of March 2017, meaning the U.K. would most likely leave the EU two years later.